brotkrueml/schema/Documentation/Developer/ExtendingVocabulary.rst

    About 1-2 times a year a new version of the schema.org definition is `released`_.
 The extension adopts these changes in future releases.
-If you register a pending property for a type, this property can be included in the core vocabulary in a later version of this extension.
+If you register a pending property for a type, this property can be included in the core section in a later version of this extension.
 However, it doesn't do any harm to register a property that already exists.